-In early days of my travel, every time I went for hiking or trekking trip I used to forget one or the other thing.
-And why not?
-Being a novice hiker or trekker you are bound to make mistakes and forget some important things to carry on hiking or trekking trips.
-This is very usual especially with all the excitement overshadowing the preparations for such adventure trips 🙂 … In the last eight years or so, I have learned from my mistakes and now I carry at least some items which are important for any hiking or trekking trips without fail.
-Nowadays most of us no longer live much closer to nature and are used to the obvious availability of certain things in life.
-Hence, it is very important to understand and appreciate that when you are hiking or trekking a mountain, some obvious things may not be around you when you find yourself in a tricky situation.
+In the last eight years or so, I have learned from my mistakes, and now I carry at least some items which are important for any hiking or trekking trips without fail.
+Nowadays, most of us no longer live much closer to nature and are used to the obvious availability of certain things in life.
+Hence, it is vital to understand and appreciate that when you are hiking or trekking a mountain, some obvious things may not be around you when you find yourself in a tricky situation.

 List of Things to Carry on Hiking or Trekking Trip